dhruva-kale/dhruva-kale/README.md

+## Dhruva Rajesh Kale

+### Mechanical Engineering Undergraduate | Research Intern at DRDO | SAEINDIA Member

-👋 Hello, I'm Dhruva Rajesh Kale, an ambitious Mechanical Engineering undergraduate at Vishwakarma Institute of Technology, Pune.
-My academic journey is a blend of theoretical knowledge and hands-on experiences.
+Greetings!
+I am Dhruva Rajesh Kale, a dedicated Mechanical Engineering student at Vishwakarma Institute of Technology, Pune, currently navigating the realms of academia and research.
+My academic pursuit has been marked by a rigorous curriculum and hands-on experiences, equipping me with a comprehensive skill set.

+**Academic Background:**
+- Bachelor of Technology in Mechanical Engineering (GPA: 8.44)
-🔧 Proficient in engineering tools such as SolidWorks, MATLAB, and Ansys.
-Skilled in programming languages like Python, C, and HTML.
-Familiar with platforms including Raspberry Pi, Arduino, and NodeMCU.
+- Proficient in engineering tools: SolidWorks, MATLAB, Ansys.
+- Programming languages: Python, C, HTML.
+- Platforms: Raspberry Pi, Arduino, NodeMCU.

+**Research Internship:**
-🛠️ Currently, I'm a Research Intern at DRDO, contributing to Additive Manufacturing advancements, particularly in fabricating and characterizing continuous fiber composite laminates.
+I presently serve as a Research Intern at the Defence Research and Development Organisation (DRDO).
+My work revolves around advancing Additive Manufacturing through the fabrication and characterization of continuous fiber composite laminates.
+This role involves precise operation and optimization of a 3-axis layup machine to enhance matrix-fiber ratios.

+**SAEINDIA Contributions:**
-🏎️ As an active member of SAEINDIA, I play a crucial role in developing the BAJA All-Terrain Vehicle (ATV), where my responsibilities range from design integration to mentoring junior members.
+As an active member of SAEINDIA, I play a pivotal role in the development of the BAJA All-Terrain Vehicle (ATV).
+Responsibilities include spearheading the integration of an Electronics Continuously Variable Transmission into the powertrain.
+Additionally, I mentor junior members, fostering a collaborative and knowledge-sharing environment.

-💻 My diverse experience includes Windmill Design at CAD & CART, co-authoring publications in IJRASET and NCNMT, and participating in prestigious competitions like BAJA and ATVC.

-🏆 Accomplishments: Recognized in BAJA Design Category (5th), ATVC Endurance Race (5th), and achieving notable ranks in IMO.
+**Diverse Experience:**
+- Windmill Design at CAD & CART, contributing to a more efficient and compact drivetrain with an Electronics Continuously Variable Transmission.
+- Co-author of publications in IJRASET and NCNMT.
+- Notable achievements in competitions such as BAJA (Design Category 5th) and ATVC (5th in Endurance Race).

+**Current Explorations:**
-📚 Currently exploring Robotics, Mechatronics, and IoT to expand my horizons in Automation, Design, and Robotics.
+Continuing my academic journey, I am currently exploring the realms of Robotics, Mechatronics, and IoT.
+This exploration aims to expand my expertise in Automation, Design, and Robotics.

+**Accolades:**
+- Recognized in the BAJA Design Category (5th) and ATVC Endurance Race (5th).
+- Achieved notable ranks in the International Mathematical Olympiad (IMO).

-Feel free to connect and explore the exciting world of engineering and technology with me!
+Feel free to connect with me for insightful discussions on engineering and technology.
+Let's explore the fascinating world of mechanical engineering together!